carrieisaacson/data-science-setup/README.md

 # Pushes the changes in your local repository up to the remote repository you specified as the origin
 ```

-Aliasing the bash file:
+TODO: Aliasing the bash file:

-To start a new project:
+TODO: To start a new project:

-## TODO: Jupyter
+TODO: